 The Great Resignation has impacted business all over the country and has forced companies to put a bigger emphasis on attrition rate in a post-pandemic world.

-Failure to do so could lead to a decrease in revenue, customer acquisition rate, and sales growth for your company.
+Failure to understand employee attrition could lead to a decrease in revenue, customers, and sales for your company.

 And worst of all – you wouldn’t know the reasons why employees are leaving and what you can do to keep them.